-The Autódromo Internacional de Curitiba is one of Brazil's top motorsport venues, with facilities that arguably exceed that of Formula One venue Interlagos.
-Even so, it is a facility which has always faced uncertainty throughout its life; a political row led to its effective closure for nearly 20 years and, since its resurrection in the 1980s, question marks have remained as to its long term viability.
+The Autódromo Internacional de Curitiba was one of Brazil's top motorsport venues, with facilities that arguably exceed that of Formula One venue Interlagos.
+Even so, it is a facility which has always faced uncertainty throughout its life; a political row led to its effective closure for nearly 20 years and, since its resurrection in the 1980s, question marks remained as to its long term viability, which ultimately proved doomed.

 The story begins in 1959 when a group of businessmen led by Flavio Chagas Lima announced a new project for a sporting complex in the Pinhais municipality of Paraná state.
 At its heart was a motor racing circuit designed by local architect Ayrton 'Lolo' Cornelsen, who had helped with the urban planning of Curitiba itself.
 He would go on to design circuits at Luanda in Angola, Estoril in Portugal and Rio's original course at Jacarepagua.

 Lolo's vision was to create a multi-use sports facility, with the track playing the leading role.
 Alongside the track would be volleyball and basketball courts, an artificial lake for boating practice and a separate go-kart track.
 For children, there was a playground and a mini railway.